-The key to success is in the struggle because this is where you build character.
+The key to success is in the struggle.

-There are 2 major principals that show you how your struggles are connected to your success.
+There are two major principles that show you how your struggles are connected to your success.
 They are:

 1) If It Was Easy To Be Successful Then Everyone Would Be Successful